apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud-with-heroku.md

 *This is the same user-creation command you saw in our getting-started tutorial.* We're just talking to a different database.

-> You could also create your database locally and then copy it to mlab using the mongodb shell.
+> You could also create your database locally and then copy it to MongoDB using the `mongodump` and `mongorestore` commands.

 ## Storing files with Amazon S3